Arman-1532/GomokuEngine/README.md

 Playable Gomoku (Five in a Row) engine with a CLI and Tkinter GUI.
-The engine implements iterative-deepening minimax with alpha-beta pruning and a lightweight pattern-based evaluator, so you can play against the AI, run AI-vs-AI simulations, or explore move generation on different board sizes.
+The engine implements iterative-deepening minimax with alpha-beta pruning and a lightweight pattern-based evaluator, so you can play against the AI, run human vs human simulations, or explore move generation on a fixed size board(14 X 14).

 ## Features
 - Search: iterative-deepening minimax with alpha-beta pruning and move ordering.